message/iata/LK.md

 - a printed rapid antigen test taken at most 48 hours before departure from the first embarkation point.
 The test result must be in English.
 6. A completed "Health Declaration Form" must be presented upon arrival.
 The form can be obtained at <a href="https://www.caa.lk/en/special-notices-for-covid-19">https://www.caa.lk/en/special-notices-for-covid-19</a> or upon arrival.
 7. Passengers are subject to a COVID-19 PCR test upon arrival.
-- This does not apply to passengers younger than 12 years.
+- This does not apply to passengers younger than 2 years.
-8. Passengers are subject to quarantine.
+8. Passengers are subject to quarantine for 14 days.
 More details can be found at <a href="https://www.epid.gov.lk/web/">https://www.epid.gov.lk/web/</a> or <a href="https://www.hpb.health.gov.lk/en">https://www.hpb.health.gov.lk/en</a>